EMERGENCY PREPAREDNESS

 Whether you are able to spend two hours or 20 hours becoming better prepared for the next emergency, we encourage you to review the descriptions of our emergency preparedness trainings and participate in the program that best suits your needs.

-To find out more information about upcoming emergency preparedness trainings and workshops and/or to register, please visit www.acfdcert.eventbrite.com.
+Please visit our emergency preparedness sign-up page to find out more information about upcoming emergency preparedness trainings and workshops and/or to register.

 Personal Emergency Preparedness (PEP) Workshop